jetnew/Anomaly-Detection/README.md

 # Datasets
 * [Numenta Anomaly Benchmark](https://github.com/numenta/NAB)
-    * machine_temperature_system_failure.csv: Temperature sensor data of an internal component of a large, industrial mahcine.
+    * machine_temperature_system_failure.csv: Temperature sensor data of an internal component of a large, industrial machine.
 The first anomaly is a planned shutdown of the machine.
 The second anomaly is difficult to detect and directly led to the third anomaly, a catastrophic failure of the machine.